Our Mission Statement:

 1/ join the public facebook group to post, share with, and to learn about ILPA and all upcoming events and association announcements.
 You don’t have to be a member of ILPA to join this facebook group.

 2/ You can join one of the Canadian regional landscape and wildlife photography groups administered by our president.
-These free regional facebook groups have 3700+ members and you don’t have to be a member of ILPA to join hem and share.
-This is a FREE and amazing networking tool brought to you by your ILPA president.
+These free regional facebook groups have a sum 50000+ members in them.
+This is a FREE and amazing networking tool brought to you by your ILP.
 Follow this link to see the full list of the free Canadian Regional FB groups and to join all the groups that you’re interested in.

 3/ You can post your photos in one of the regional groups to share with the other members